zMo0/I-try-to-finance/README.md

 # I-try-to-finance
 note to self: put the code here will you?
+Kaggle's a few clicks away